xaxay/imlab/README.md

 ### What's the Big Idea?

-This concept allows each component to have its own dedicated CI/CD pipeline, hosting, and repository, ensuring seamless integration and independent updates.
+This concept allows any component to have its own dedicated CI/CD pipeline, hosting, and repository, ensuring seamless integration and independent updates.
 You can test and debug any local component with others from any environment (development, staging, production) without affecting other users.

 ### Key Features